Distrokid Is Taking Over Your Brain

 No, Distrokid does not copyright your music.

-Others will even go as far as assuming Distrokid is so awesome that you won’t need to ever get your music copyrighted.
-I mean, everything on the internet can be tracked to creation date, so I just have to show the dates and I’ll be fine in terms of Copyright, right?
+Others will even assume that Distrokid is so awesome that you won’t ever need to get your music copyrighted.
+I mean, everything on the internet can be tracked to the creation date, so I just have to show the dates, and I’ll be fine in terms of Copyright, right?

 No, you will not be fine and your work will be rightfully stolen.